INFORMATION FOR CLIENTS

 Because I am a licensed psychologist, many health insurance plans will help you pay for therapy and other services I offer.
 Because health insurance is written by many different companies, I cannot tell you what your plan covers.
 Please read your plan's booklet under coverage for "Outpatient Psychotherapy" or under "Treatment of Mental and Nervous Conditions."
 Or call your insurer's office to find out what you need to know.

->I am "in network" with two insurance plans, Medicare (but Not Medicare Advantage) and Capital Blue Cross.
-For all other insurance plans, I am "out-of-network."
+I am "out-of-network." with all insurance plans.
 Health insurance is a contract between you (or your employer) and your insurer; I am not part of that contract.
-However, I will supply you with an invoice (either a CMS-1500 or Superbill, depending on need) for my services with the standard diagnostic and procedure codes for billing purposes, the times we met, my charges, and your payments.
+However, I will supply you with an invoice for my services with the standard diagnostic and procedure codes for billing purposes, the times we met, my charges, and your payments.
 You can use this to apply for reimbursement.
 In some cases, I maybe able to file your reimbursement claim for you electronically.

-If I am unable to submit your reimbursement claim electronically, I will provide you with a CMS-1500 or Superbill.
-You will need to file a paper claim with your insurance company.
+For reimbursement, you will need to file a paper claim with your insurance company.
 To seek payment from your insurance obtain a claim form from your employer's benefits office or call your insurance company.
 Complete the claim form.
 Then attach my statement to the claim form and mail it to your insurance company.
 My statement already provides the information asked for on the claim form.

 Please keep two things in mind: